microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-03 - Database Integration/Features 1 - Shift task storage to database/User Story 1 - Move from File Storage to database.md

 app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] = False
 ```

 The SQLALCHEMY_DATABASE_URI configuration variable specifies the location of the database file.
-In this case, we are using a SQLite database, which is a lightweight database that stores data in a single file.
-The SQLALCHEMY_TRACK_MODIFICATIONS configuration variable is set to False to disable tracking modifications, which can improve performance.
+We are using a SQLite database, which is a lightweight database to store data in a single file.
+The SQLALCHEMY_TRACK_MODIFICATIONS configuration variable is set to False to disable tracking modifications and therefore improve performance.

 >[!TIP]
 >You can try to use GitHub Copilot to update your app.py file with a prompt such as *update this to use the ToDo class instead of a text file*